home-assistant/home-assistant.io/source/_components/hvac.zwave.markdown

 ha_release: 0.19
 ---

-To get your Z-Wave `hvac` devices working with Home Assistant, follow the instructions for the general [Z-Wave component](/components/zwave/) and the (HVAC component](/components/hvac/).
+To get your Z-Wave `hvac` devices working with Home Assistant, follow the instructions for the general [Z-Wave component](/components/zwave/) and the [HVAC component](/components/hvac/).